rvhonorato/gomailer/README.md

 # GoMAILER

-This is a simple CLI to send batch e-mails using a html-template and a tab-separated list of recipients.
+This is a simple CLI to send batch e-mails using a html-template and a list of recipients.

 ## Installation